armaninyow/Dynamic-Window-Manager/README.md

 - There may be a brief moment (~500 ms) where a new window appears at its default position before being moved.
 - Rules target all windows of a given process.
 If an application opens multiple windows (e.g. File Explorer), each new window is positioned independently on first appearance.

 ---

+## Administrative Privileges & UAC

+To manage "High Integrity" windows (like Task Manager, etc.), the script must run as an Administrator.
+- **Default Behavior**: The application will trigger a UAC prompt on launch to gain these rights.
+- **Silent Launch**: To skip the UAC prompt while maintaining admin rights, create a task in Windows Task Scheduler with "Run with highest privileges" enabled and launch the application via a shortcut to that task.

+---